- 1 What is freedom of research?

-Scientific freedom refers in particular to the freedom to choose research topic, the freedom to ask questions, the freedom to choose materials and methods to find the answers, and freedom to publicly present hypotheses, results and reasoning.
-The scientific freedom at Danish universities follows from Sections 2(2) and 14(6) of the Danish Universities Act.
+Freedom of research refers in particular to the freedom to choose a research topic, the freedom to ask questions, the freedom to choose materials and methods to find the answers, and the freedom to publicly present hypotheses, results and reasoning.
+This research freedom at Danish universities follows from Sections 2(2) and 14(6) of the Danish University Act.

-Traditionally, the justification of scientific freedom is based on functionality: It is considered to be the most appropriate framework for the search for – and dissemination of – knowledge and understanding.
-Scientific freedom is also considered to be an essential prerequisite for research independence and legitimacy.
+Traditionally, the justification of research freedom is based on functionality: It is considered to be the most appropriate framework for the search for – and dissemination of – knowledge and understanding.
+Research freedom is also considered to be an essential prerequisite for research independence and legitimacy.

 “The arts and sciences research shall be free of constraint.
 Academic freedom shall be respected.”

-The scientific freedom at Danish universities is not unlimited.
+The research freedom at Danish universities is not unlimited.
 In particular, research must respect the applicable laws and the norms governing the responsible conduct of research.

-When defining the concept of scientific freedom, a distinction is made between the institutional scientific freedom which is linked to the research institution, and the individual scientific freedom, which is linked to the individual academic staff member.
+When defining the concept of research freedom, a distinction is made between the institutional research freedom, which is linked to the research institution, and the individual research freedom, which is linked to the individual academic staff member.
 This is dicussed in more detail below.

-According to section 2(2) of the Danish University Act, the university has scientific freedom which the university should uphold.
-The legislature has thus wanted to emphasise that the Danish universities have academic autonomy, and that they are independent of special interests, cf. the notes to the University Act (Bill No. 125 of 15 January 2003).
+According to section 2(2) of the Danish University Act, the university has research freedom which the university should uphold.
+The legislature thus intended to emphasise that the Danish universities have academic autonomy, and that they are independent of special interests, cf. the notes to the University Act (Bill No. 125 of 15 January 2003).

-Until recently, the institutionalised freedom of research at Danish universities was governed by the so-called development contracts which are a non-legally binding agreement on the universities’ strategic development during the contract period which is typically valid for 3 or 4 years.
+Until recently, the institutionalised freedom of research at Danish universities was governed by the so-called development contracts, which are a non-legally binding agreement on the universities’ strategic development during the contract period, typically 3 or 4 years.

 The purpose of the development contracts was to promote the universities’ strategic development and support universities in this endeavour.
-Following an amendment to the Danish University Act of 2011, the development contract was expected to contain 3 or 5 goals which the Minister imposes on the university (”mandatory goals”) and 3 or 5 goals selected by the university itself (”elective goals”).
-For more information about these development contracts, please refer to the notes to Bill No. 43 of 10 February 2011 (up to #10).
+Following an amendment to the Danish University Act of 2011, the development contract was expected to contain 3-5 goals which the Minister imposes on the university (“mandatory goals”) and 3-5 goals selected by the university itself (“elective goals”).
+For more information about these development contracts, please refer to the notes to Bill No. 43 of 10 February 2011 (up to no. 10).

-An amendment to the Danish University Act in 2017 (Act no. 699 of 8 June, 2017) replaced these development contracts by so-called strategic framework agreements which must include strategic goals for the university’s tasks in accordance with section 2 of the Danish University Act.
+An amendment to the Danish University Act in 2017 (Act no. 699 of 8 June 2017) replaced these development contracts with so-called strategic framework agreements, which must include strategic goals for the university’s tasks in accordance with section 2 of the Danish University Act.

-The following is stated in the preparatory work of the 2017 Act:
+The following is stated in the legislative history for the 2017 Act:

 ”The strategic framework agreements must be specific to the individual institutions and contain the strategic goals for the university’s core tasks based on challenges of the individual university.